kocienda/Any/README.md

 ### Compilers

 I compiled and ran the tests with two different compilers:

 1. ```Apple clang version 11.0.0 (clang-1100.0.33.12), Target: x86_64-apple-darwin19.2.0```
 2. ```gcc version 9.2.0 (Homebrew GCC 9.2.0_3)```

-Each compiler used the C++ standard library it shipped with.
+Each compiler used the C++ standard library it shipped with, hence the baseline used for each compiler is what you, the programmer, would get if you did an `#include <any>` and instantiated an instance of `std::any`.

-The

 ### Methodology